 - Mind the height: Keep most pieces under 10 inches so your guests can actually talk.

-- Odd numbers win: Arrange objects in 3s or 5s—they’re more pleasing to the eye.
+- Odd numbers win: Arrange objects in 3s or 5s, since they’re more pleasing to the eye.

-- Stick to a tight palette: Two neutrals + one accent color = effortless cohesion.
+- Stick to a tight palette: Two neutrals plus one accent color reads as effortless.

 - Vary the shapes: Mix round, tall, and low elements for balance.